aws-samples/sample-s3-rollback-tool/README.md

 The CloudFormation template creates the following resources:

-* An S3 bucket to store Athena output (known as the solution bucket), associated [AWS Glue database](https://docs.aws.amazon.com/glue/latest/dg/define-database.html), Athena [workgroup](https://docs.aws.amazon.com/athena/latest/ug/workgroups-create-update-delete.html) and [tables](https://docs.aws.amazon.com/athena/latest/ug/creating-tables.html), plus S3 Batch Operations manifests and reports.
+* A temporary S3 bucket to store Athena output, associated [AWS Glue database](https://docs.aws.amazon.com/glue/latest/dg/define-database.html), Athena [workgroup](https://docs.aws.amazon.com/athena/latest/ug/workgroups-create-update-delete.html) and [tables](https://docs.aws.amazon.com/athena/latest/ug/creating-tables.html), plus S3 Batch Operations manifests and reports.
    - By default, new S3 buckets have [Block Public Access](https://aws.amazon.com/s3/features/block-public-access/) enabled and [new objects are encrypted at rest with SSE-S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/default-encryption-faq.html).
-* Lambda functions to create the above resources, check versioning is enabled, determine which inventory to use, orchestrate Athena queries, create manifests in the correct formats, create S3 Batch Operations jobs, and clean up the solution bucket when the CloudFormation stack is deleted.
+* Lambda functions to create the above resources, check versioning is enabled, determine which inventory to use, orchestrate Athena queries, create manifests in the correct formats, create S3 Batch Operations jobs, and clean up the temporary S3 bucket when the CloudFormation stack is deleted.
 * IAM roles for use by the tool.